-7.4.1.
+7.5.1.
 Signalling Interfaces

-To define the signalling interfaces on the Avaya SBCE, navigate to Device Specific Settings → Signaling Interface in the UC-Sec Control Center menu on the left hand side.
-Details of transport protocol and ports for the internal and external SIP signalling are entered here
+To define the signalling interfaces on the Avaya SBCE, navigate to Device Specific Settings Signaling Interface in the menu on the left hand side (not shown).
+Details of transport protocol and ports for the internal SIP signalling are entered here.

-- Select Add Signaling Interface and enter details in the pop-up menu - In the Name field enter a descriptive name for the internal signalling interface - For Signaling IP, select an internal signalling interface IP address defined in Section 7.3 - Select UDP and TCP port numbers, 5060 is used for the Session Manager - Select Add Signaling Interface and enter details in the pop-up menu - In the Name field enter a descriptive name for the external signalling interface - For Signaling IP, select an external signalling interface IP address defined in Section 7.3 - Select UDP and TCP port numbers, 5060 is used for BT NOAS
+- Select Add Signaling Interface and enter details in the pop-up menu (not shown). - In the Name field enter a descriptive name for the internal signalling interface. - For Signaling IP, select an internal signalling interface IP address defined in Section 7.4 - Select UDP and TCP port numbers, 5060 is used for the Session Manager.